Detecting many-body Bell non-locality by solving Ising models: Implementation of the variational approach

-Relaxing some of the above assumptions (on the regularity on the choice of observables building up the quantum data, and on the symmetries of the quantum data) may potentially expose the variational search of the LV theory to a much higher computational cost, which is required in the case in which the effective Hamiltonian Eq.~\eqref{e.Heff} is a model of an Ising spin glass -- namely a model containing frustration \emph{and} randomness.
+\emph{Concluding remarks.} Relaxing some of the above assumptions (on the regularity on the choice of observables building up the quantum data, and on the symmetries of the quantum data) may potentially expose the variational search of the LV theory to a much higher computational cost, which is required in the case in which the effective Hamiltonian Eq.~\eqref{e.Heff} is a model of an Ising spin glass -- namely a model containing frustration \emph{and} randomness.
 While frustration is a generic ingredient of LV theories aiming at reproducing a set of quantum data, randomness is precisely avoided by the above assumptions.
-Some instances of Ising spin glasses are known to be computationally hard \cite{Barahona1982, Bachas1984}, namely the calculation of their equilibrium properties is faced with the existence of a large number of metastable states, so that the convergence of MC simulations towards the correct Boltzmann averages (Eq.~\eqref{e.average_f}) is only guaranteed in a time scaling exponentially with $N$.
 Nonetheless it is very difficult to assess a priori the computational cost in the calculation of statistical averages for the frustrated and disordered Ising models that correspond to LV theories aiming at reproducing a particular set of quantum data with randomness.
 We take the above assumptions on the structure of quantum data as being \emph{sufficient} (namely conservative) conditions for the convergence of our approach in a time scaling polynomially with system size.
 At the same time, one may reasonably expect that a moderate amount of randomness in the quantum data (either stemming from a random choice of the observables, or from randomness in the quantum state) can be tolerated without generating an exponential cost for the convergence of our approach.
+Even in the case of known intractable models, refined Monte Carlo approaches (such as simulated annealing, parallel tempering and population annealing) exist that allow one to accurately calculate the equilibrium properties on moderate-size lattices -- as it has been widely demonstrated in the case of Ising spin glasses \cite{Katzgraberetal2001, Wangetal2014}.
+These approches can be directly integrated within our variational optimization algorithm, opening the possibility of assessing non-locality in \emph{arbitrary} sets of quantum data (namely with arbitrarily random structure) coming from systems of moderate size.
+This perspective is highly appealing, as it provides the possibility of a systematic, device-independent certification of entanglement in most near-term quantum devices (so-called NISQ ones, for ``noisy intermediated-scale quantum" \cite{Preskill2018}).